bennwil/bennwil/README.md

 ## Objective

-Motivated and detail-oriented Security Analyst with CompTIA Security+ certification and a strong network security, risk management, and incident response background.
-Dedicated to identifying and mitigating cybersecurity threats, ensuring compliance with industry standards, and safeguarding critical information systems.
-I am seeking to contribute my technical expertise and analytical skills to a forward-thinking organization by proactively enhancing security measures, managing vulnerabilities, and responding to emerging threats in a fast-paced environment.
+I am a motivated security analyst seeking an entry-level cybersecurity position to contribute my technical expertise and analytical skills to a forward-thinking organization by proactively enhancing security measures, managing vulnerabilities, and responding to emerging threats in a fast-paced environment.

 ## Skills